Equitable Distribution Lawyers in Wake County

 During the life of a marriage, couples typically acquire assets and debts which may be divided upon separation and divorce.
-A party who seeks a division of marital property or property acquired during the marriage must file a claim with the help of an experienced Raleigh Equitable Distribution Lawyer.
+A party who seeks the division of marital property or property acquired during the marriage must file a claim with the help of an experienced Raleigh equitable distribution lawyer.
 Generally, a court will distribute the property to each party equally based on the net value of marital property.

 Generally, divisible property is real and personal property that comes into existence after the date of separation of the parties.
 Courts value marital property as of the date of separation.
 Divisible property does not fall under this rubric because it comes into existence after the date of separation.
 For example, you may have passive income from marital property received after the date of separation, such as interest and dividends.
 The interest and dividends are divisible property which the court shall equitably divide and distribute.

 Mixed Property in Wake County

 Mixed property is property that has a dual character in that it is part separate property and part marital property.
 Mixed property is property that was separate property, but during the marriage, the spouses changed the property in such a manner as to create a marital interest in the property.
 For example, if one party owns a home prior to the marriage, but the couple adds several rooms to the home, there is a marital interest in the improvements to the home.